 0800 040 7766

-Carbon Monoxide (CO) can leak from incorrectly fitted, badly repaired or poorly maintained gas appliances as well as flues, chimneys and blocked vents.
+Carbon Monoxide can leak from incorrectly fitted, badly repaired or poorly maintained gas appliances such as gas hobs and boilers.

 Inhaling CO prevents oxygen from being carried around your body, even if it’s just a small amount.